sillydan1/blog/content/about.md

 author: Asger Gitz-Johansen
 ---

 I am a software engineer from Denmark working at [GomSpace](https://gomspace.com/home.aspx).
 This is just my simple blog that I use for letting out "blogging-steam".
 I write GNU/Linux based tutorials and sometimes I write opinion pieces.
-I hope you find my stuff useful.
+These posts are mostly for my own sake, but I hope you find my stuff useful.

 If you want more from me, check my links:

  - [GitHub](https://github.com/sillydan1)